wesleytian/blog/content/2019/whitney.md

 #### Day 3: Summit Day

-We went to bed around 8:00 p.m. that night and set our alarms for 2 a.m., but being too excited to start the climb, we naturally woke up at 1:00 a.m.
+We went to bed around 8:00 p.m. that night and set our alarms for 2 a.m., but too excited to start the climb, we all naturally woke up at 1:00 a.m.
 We arrived at the Mount Whitney trailhead around 2:00 a.m.

 <img src="/whitney/start.jpg" alt=""
 title="" class="center_norm_rounded"/>